vladich11/React-native-navigation/README.md

 # React-native-navigation
 A simple mobile application using react native navigation.

+How to run projecy:
+1. npm install
-Expo start in terminal to run the project (Android && iOS)
+2. Expo start to run the project (Android && iOS only)